vibe2founder/request2http/README.md

 ## 🔧 Auto-Healing

-one-request-4-all includes a powerful **auto-healing** system that automatically detects and recovers from common HTTP errors:
+Fetcher includes a powerful **auto-healing** system that automatically detects and recovers from common HTTP errors:

 ```typescript
 // Auto-healing is enabled by default